Fredric Fendrich

 Fredric Fendrich (born 27 January 1988) is a Swedish footballer who played as a midfielder for Jönköpings Södra his entire career.

 Career

-Fendrich started his career with Jönköpings Södra and made his first team debut in 2004 and in 2006 he made his debut in the proffesional divisions in Sweden.
+Fendrich started his career with Jönköpings Södra and made his first team debut in 2004 and in 2006 he made his debut in the professional divisions in Sweden.

 In November 2022, he ended his 23-year old visit at the club.